balancednetwork/balanced-java-contracts/util-contracts/OTC/README.md

 Balanced OTC trades tokens for bnUSD based on oracle pricing with a discount to allow the balanced dao to acquire different tokens cheap and efficiently.

-## Creating a order
+## Creating an order

-To create a order send bnUSD from daofund where the _data field is a the address of the wanted token.
+To create an order send bnUSD from daofund where the _data field is the address of the wanted token.
 This is done via a vote action on the format:

 ```